Lassina Traoré: Shakhtar Donetsk

 On 18 June 2021, it was announced that Traoré had joined Ukrainian Premier League side Shakhtar Donetsk for a fee of €10 million.
 On 22 September, Traoré scored twice in Shakhtar's 3–0 win against rivals Dynamo Kyiv in the 2021 Ukrainian Super Cup.

 International career

 Traoré made his international debut for Burkina Faso on 4 May 2017, during a friendly match against Benin.

 Playing style

 Lassina Traoré is not remarkably tall at 1.83 m, but his muscularity makes him well suited for a physical playing style.
 As a team player, he is technically competent beyond being a typical ‘target man’.

 Personal life

 Traoré's mother was a former professional footballer and captained the Burkina Faso women's national football team.
-His cousin, Bertrand Traoré, is also a professional footballer, who plays as a right winger for Aston Villa.
+His cousin, Bertrand Traoré, is also a professional footballer, who plays as a right winger for Sunderland.